HackYourFuture/JavaScript2/Week2/MAKEME.md

 - [Build a Rock, Paper, Scissors Game](https://www.youtube.com/watch?v=WR_pWXJZiRY)

-## **4. PROJECT:**
+## **4. PROJECT: **

 ## **SUBMIT YOUR HOMEWORK!**

 After you've finished your todo list it's time to show us what you got!
-Starting from this week you'll be submitting all your homework through GitHub.
-What you'll be doing is upload all your files to a forked repository (a copy from the original, which in this case is the [JavaScript1](https://www.github.com/HackYourFuture/JavaScript1) repository) using GIT.

-Take a look at the following [guide](../hand-in-homework-guide.md) to see how it's done.

 The homework that needs to be submitted is the following:

 1. JavaScript exercises
 2. PROJECT:

+Upload both to your forked JavaScript2 repository in GitHub.
+Make a pull request to the original repository.

+> Forgotten how to upload your homework?
+Go through the [guide](../hand-in-homework-guide.md) to learn how to do this again.

 _Deadline Saturday 23.59 CET_